-NOTE: The sales code RER radio contains an integrated Hands-Free Communication (UConnect®) system.
-Refer to your "Navigation User's Manual" for UConnect® system operating instructions for this radio.
+NOTE: The sales code RER and REU radios contain an integrated uconnect® phone.
+Refer to your "Navigation User's Manual" for uconnect® phone operating instructions for these radios.
+Radio sales code can be located on the lower right corner of the Radio faceplate.

-UConnect® is a voice-activated, hands-free, in-vehicle communications system.
-UConnect® allows you to dial a phone number with your cellular phone using simple voice commands (e.g., "Call" ...
+uconnect® phone is a voice-activated, hands-free, invehicle communications system. uconnect® allows you to dial a phone number with your cellular phone using simple voice commands (e.g., "Call" ...
 "Mike" ..."Work" or "Dial" ...
 "248-555-1212").
-Your cellular phone's audio is transmitted through your vehicle's audio system; the system will automatically mute your radio when using the UConnect® system.
+Your cellular phone's audio is transmitted through your vehicle's audio system; the system will automatically mute your radio when using the uconnect® phone.

-NOTE: The UConnect® system requires a cellular phone equipped with the Bluetooth® "Hands-Free Profile," Version 0.96 or higher.
-See the UConnect® website for supported phones.
+• The uconnect® phone requires a cellular phone equipped with the Bluetooth® "Hands-Free Profile," Version 0.96 or higher.
+See the uconnect® website for supported phones.

-NOTE: For UConnect® customer support, visit the following websites:
+For uconnect® customer support, visit the following websites: